Floppy/floppy.github.io/_posts/2015-04-16-anatomy-of-a-hijack.markdown

 It seems the fraudster and I were interleaving calls all day.

-After my first call, coincidentally, he called the bank and pretended to be me.
-The number was withheld, but he identified and passed security by giving my name, address, email, mobile number, card number and expiry.
+After my first call, coincidentally, they called the bank and pretended to be me.
+The number was withheld, but they identified and passed security by giving my name, address, email, mobile number, card number and expiry.

 As you might notice, all of that would be available to a store with whom I ordered something online.
-And that got him all the way into my account, or at least far enough for the next part.
+And that got them all the way into my account, or at least far enough for the next part.
 So much for security; we know that the security questions that protect the account online *weren't asked*.

-Anyway, once he was in there, I guess he looked up the most recent direct debits; found my mobile operator, and got the last amount I paid them.
-He then reset the security PIN (hence my failure to get in on the second call) and called my mobile operator to swap the SIM cards for my number.
+Anyway, once they where in there, I guess they looked up the most recent direct debits; found my mobile operator, and got the last amount I paid them.
+They then reset the security PIN (hence my failure to get in on the second call) and called my mobile operator to swap the SIM cards for my number.

-He got control of my mobile number pretty much straight away; how do criminals get this level of service?
+They got control of my mobile number pretty much straight away; how do criminals get this level of service?
 Normally moving a number is a total pain in the arse.

-Anyway, once he had that, he called the bank back (I was probably already on the phone to the operator at this point), and with the extra identification of calling on my number, initiated the transfer.
+Anyway, once they had that, they called the bank back (I was probably already on the phone to the operator at this point), and with the extra identification of calling on my number, initiated the transfer.
 The bank were suspicious though;
-they called my number back, and got him again, but weren't happy about the response.
-They locked everything down, and his ride was over.
+they called my number back, and got them again, but weren't happy about the response.
+They locked everything down, and their ride was over.

 ## What went right?